dvln/out/README.md

     ...
     // perhaps the CLI options map to these if Debug && Verbose {
-        // lets set both screen and logfile to Trace level: out.SetThreshold(out.LevelTrace, out.ForBoth)
+        // lets set both screen and log file to Trace level: out.SetThreshold(out.LevelTrace, out.ForBoth)
     }
     ...